jito-foundation/ncn-template/simulation-test-detailed-guide.md

 The weight assignment is fundamental to the design, allowing different tokens to have varying influence on the voting process based on their economic significance or other criteria determined by the NCN administrators.

-Good to know that in real life examples, NCNs will probably want to have to set the token weights based on the token's price or market cap, to do so you will have to use an oracle to get the price of the token and then set the weight based on that, in this case you will have to store the feed of the price in this step instead of the weight.
+It's good to know that in real-life examples, NCNs will probably want to set the token weights based on the token's price or market cap.
+To do so, you will have to use an oracle to get the price of the token and then set the weight based on that.
+In this case, you will have to store the feed of the price in this step instead of the weight.

 ##### 5.5 Vault Registration

-Registering a vault is a permissionless operation, the reason is the admin has already gave permission to the vault to be part of the NCN in the vault registration step earlier, so this step is just to register the vault in the NCN program.
+Registering a vault is a permissionless operation.
+The reason is the admin has already given permission to the vault to be part of the NCN in the vault registration step earlier, so this step is just to register the vault in the NCN program.

 ```rust
         // Register all the vaults in the ncn program